wenkokke/unlit/README.md

 isBird l = bool Nothing (Just Bird) (l == ">" || "> " `isPrefixOf` l)
 ```
 Due to this definition, whenever we strip a bird tag, in normal
-whitespace modes we also remove a the first space following it.
+whitespace modes we also remove the first space following it.

 ``` haskell
 stripBird :: Text -> Text